 During the 70’s, Tom played with jazz luminaries like trumpeter Woody Shaw, saxophonists Joe Henderson and Charles Lloyd.
 His most life-changing gig was with drummer Tony Williams who himself transformed the 1960’s Miles Davis Band both musically and commercially into a worldwide jazz phenomenon.
 With Tony and bassist Patrick O’Hearn, Tom recorded and toured worldwide from 1978-1980.

-In the 80’s and 90’s Tom was considered by many to be the father of the Smooth Jazz sound.
-With many records on major labels like Verve, Shanachie and Windham Hill. several of these shot to number one on the Smooth Jazz charts.
+In the 80’s and 90’s Tom was considered by many to be the father of the Smooth Jazz sound, recording albums on major labels including Verve, Shanachie and Windham Hill.
+Several of these shot to number one on the Smooth Jazz charts.

 Tom has appeared on the Jay Leno show and was featured in many of the national music mags as well as in a CNN news spot.
 He’s also enjoyed large followings in Indonesia and Japan.